The Doula's Role

 - She will be with you at home in labour and go to the hospital with you

-- She will stay with you for your entire labour (not leaving at the end of a shift)
+- She will stay with you for your entire active phase of labour taking short breaks at regular intervals

 - She has no paperwork.
 You, and your partner are her only focus